 Identify needs, wants, and habits

-Based on these personas, you can discover what each specific persona needs and wants, any challenges each may face during the customer journey, and any pain points.
+Based on these personas, you can discover what each specific persona needs and wants any challenges each may face during the customer journey, and any pain points.
 What is each persona trying to find?
 What problems do they need to solve that your product or service can fix?
-What other factors influence their purchasing behavior?
+Other factors influence their purchasing behavior?
 The answers to these questions help you further narrow your segments, as in placing the next, smaller block atop the pyramid.

 Create profiles based on behaviors